Functional mapping of central noradrenergic neurons in the control of breathing

-Several respiratory pathophysiologies including SIDS, Rett syndrome, and CCHS feature both disordered breathing and are associated with brainstem noradrenergic system abnormalities.
-In multiple model systems, the central NA system has been shown to be involved in respiratory control.
-However, prior experimental techniques, including lesions, gene knockouts, and pharmacological manipulations have been hampered by the imprecision inherent in these techniques.
-To determine the requirement of the central NA system in neonate respiratory control, we use a variety of genetic tools for precise and non-invasive circuit mapping and pair these models with our custom designed equipment to measure respiratory function in neonate mice.
+Several respiratory pathophysiologies including SIDS, Rett syndrome, and CCHS feature both disordered breathing and are associated with brainstem noradrenergic system (NA) abnormalities.
+However, the central NA system is diverse, spread across 10 anatomically distinct nuclei in the brainstem, and sends projections throughout the nervous system to server a multitude of behavioral and physiological functions.
+Thus, it remains unclear how the central NA system is organized to regulate breathing and how this NA neurons may play a role in pathophysiologies such as SIDS and Rett Syndrome.
+To determine the role of the central NA system in respiratory control and disease, we have built a number of dual recombinase intersectional genetic tools for precise and non-invasive circuit mapping and pair these models with our custom designed equipment to measure cardio-respiratory and metabolic function in mice.

 Screening for genes and pre-natal exposures in Sudden Infant Death Syndrome